-- 3.3.
-The service is supported by a £13,000 annual grant from NNC, but this is due to end at the end of March 2024.
-NNC have, since 2021, continued the grants regime that they inherited from the predecessor authorities and during this last year, developed a new set of priorities, against which they are now seeking bids from potential providers.
-Grants will be awarded for NNC wide contracts, and the category that shopmobility services fall into is "community transport". - 3.4.
+- 3.4.
 Evans Hearing and Healthcare Ltd is a local business which provides this service as a not for profit extension to their business and they are not in a position to bid for a NNC wide community transport contract which includes Shopmobility as part of it.
 It is therefore likely that the service will come to an end in March 2024 unless some emergency funding is put in place.
 It is conceivable that another organisation focused more on community transport might be willing to also seek funding for a Shopmobility service but none has come forward yet. - 3.5.
-Evans Hearing and Healthcare Ltd has asked the Town Council if they could fund the service in place of NNC. - 3.6.
+This issue only came to light in the last few days and at the time of writing this report, little is known about the current service.
+Further information will be made available at the meeting. - 3.6.
+Evans Hearing and Healthcare Ltd has asked the Town Council if they could fund the service in place of NNC. - 3.7.
 The Council's total grants budget for 2024/5 is £20,000, of which £5000 has been allocated to core fund certain local organisations and £5000 has been allocated towards environmental projects.
-The remaining £10,000 is clearly not enough on its own and would preclude any other organisations being funded in 2024/5 if it was so used. - 3.7.
+The remaining £10,000 is clearly not enough on its own and would preclude any other organisations being funded in 2024/5 if it was so used. - 3.8.
 The Council has two other sources of funding which could be used - the community resilience fund this is £7500 for both 23/4 and 24/5 years.
-The fund has underspent by £6000 in this financial year and this is money which would otherwise be put into reserves. - all other general underspends in 2023/4 the Council is likely to underspend in total by about £32,000 this year (including the £6000 above) and again, this money would also be, otherwise, moved into reserves. - 3.8.
+The fund has underspent by £6000 in this financial year and this is money which would otherwise be put into reserves. - all other general underspends in 2023/4 the Council is likely to underspend in total by about £32,000 this year (including the £6000 above) and again, this money would also be, otherwise, moved into reserves. - 3.9.
 It is therefore conceivable that the Council could provide some emergency funding for Shopmobility which would keep it in place for either a year or part year, pending a more comprehensive review of the service and how it might be funded long term, including from sources other than the Town Council.
-The options at this point for the Town Council would include